CAMI Assembly

-CAMI Assembly (formerly CAMI (Canadian Automotive Manufacturing Inc.) Automotive) is an assembly plant wholly owned by General Motors Canada.
-The plant occupies 570 acre and has 1700000 sqft of floor space of which 400000 sqft was added in 2016 as part of a $560 million investment.
+CAMI Assembly (an initialism of its original name, Canadian Automotive Manufacturing Inc.) is an automotive assembly plant in Ingersoll, Ontario, Canada, owned and operated by General Motors Canada.
+The plant currently assembles the Chevrolet BrightDrop battery-electric cargo van for the North American market.
+CAMI occupies 570 acre and has 1700000 sqft of floor space of which 400000 sqft was added in 2016, as part of a $560 million investment.

-CAMI uses the CAMI Production System (CPS), a set of operating philosophies that guide team members in manufacturing vehicles.
+CAMI was established in 1989 as a joint venture with Suzuki, and has been wholly owned by GM since 2009.
+It uses the CAMI Production System (CPS), a set of operating philosophies that guide team members in manufacturing vehicles.
 The basis of the system is working in teams performing standardized work.
 This is based on the Japanese production system, which is built on a team concept.